 - The project consists of multiple facets:

-o Conversion of the Southeast wing of BRL into independent seniors’ accommodation, making efficient use of our available spaces to expand our capacity to meet the housing needs of independent seniors in the region.
+o The envisioned conversion of the Southeast wing of BRL into independent seniors’ accommodation.
+This will make efficient use of our available spaces to improve our ability to meet the housing needs of independent seniors in the region.

-o Redevelop the site of Bow River Homes Buildings A and B, which are aged, facing obsolescence and lacking sprinkler systems, to create 30 modern, mixed-income seniors apartments, possibly including other types of housing.
+o The envisioned redevelopment on the site of Bow River Homes Buildings A and B, which are aged, facing obsolescence and lacking sprinkler systems.
+The project would create between 30 and 40 modern, multi-income seniors apartments, with other types of housing to be considered.

 RATES OF OCCUPANCY

 Cascade House 90% occupancy

 Rent Supplement 100% subscription

 BVRH continues to assist the Government of Alberta with their efforts to house local victims of the southern flooding.
 This program is winding down; just one tenant remains in place.

 · Bow River Lodge Redevelopment “This is Home”

 - Phase 1: Exterior work is complete, except for some landscaping projects that will occur in the spring.
 Interior work continues in final stages, including painting and commercial kitchen installations.
 The schedule indicates substantial completion in the latter half of April 2017, with full operations commencing in June 2017.
 Current progress stands at approximately 98%.
 Change Order costs, both approved, declined and under review, currently equate to approximately 3.8% of construction budget.
 CAO and senior management team are continuing work on the relocation plan, new operating models, emergency preparedness planning, change management for the staff and have ordered necessary furniture and equipment.

 - Phase 2: Substantial planning in anticipation of project approvals is pending.
 Construction on this phase cannot start until Phase 1 is fully operational.
 We anticipate completion of Phase 2 in 2019.